-If you discover a larger or more serious data breach, immediately inform the Principal, a Vice Principal or the Director of Operations, who in turn will inform the Data Compliance Administrator.
-If the breach occurs or is discovered outside normal working hours, this person should take all practical steps possible to inform the Principal or nominated representative as soon as possible.
+If you discover a larger or more serious data breach, immediately inform the Principal or a Vice Principal.
+If the breach occurs or is discovered outside normal working hours, the person discovering it should take all practical steps possible to inform the Principal or nominated representative as soon as possible.

-The Data Breach Report Form (see Appendix 1) should be completed and submitted as soon as possible after alerting the Principal to the breach.
+The Data Breach Report Form (see Appendix 1) should be completed and submitted as soon as possible after alerting the Principal to a serious breach.

 - 2. Containment and recovery.
 The Principal (or nominated representative) must ascertain whether the breach is still occurring.
 If so, steps must be taken immediately to minimise the effect of the breach.
 An example might be to shut down a system, or to alert relevant staff such as the IT Manager.
 The Principal will also inform the police where illegal activity is known or is believed to have occurred, or where there is a risk that illegal activity might occur in the future. - 3.
 Assess and record.
 The school will undertake a detailed investigation of the breach as soon as possible and enter the incident on the data breach register.
-If the breach is deemed serious enough according to the Matrix in the Data Breach Assessment Form, the Principal (or nominated representative) will inform NAE's Global Compliance Officer (Jon Townsley) and the school's Chair of Governors (Brian Cooklin).
+If the breach is deemed serious enough according to the Matrix in the Data Breach Assessment Form, the Principal (or nominated representative) will inform NAE's Global Compliance Officer (Jon Townsley) and the school's Chair of Governors (Richard Davies).
 As a registered Data Controller, it is the school's responsibility to take the appropriate action and conduct any investigation.
 All incidents will be recorded on the school's Data Breach Log.
 Further information on investigations can be found in the Investigation section (Step Two below). - 4.
 Notify the Information Commissioner's Office (ICO).
 Notification is required where the breach is likely to result in a risk to the rights and freedoms of individuals.
 Further information on ICO notification can be found in the Notification section (Step Three below).